tldr-pages/tldr/pages/common/lz4.md

 `lz4 -d {{path/to/file.lz4}}`

-- Decompress a file and write to stdout:
+- Decompress a file and write to `stdout`:

 `lz4 -dc {{path/to/file.lz4}}`